The Palazzo dell'INA is a blink-and-you miss-it office building on Corso Porta Nuova, just a few metres from Piazza Bra.

 Natale Mihel, a young antifascist, was only 17 years old when he spent a month imprisoned in the Palazzo dell'INA before being transferred to a camp at Bolzano.
 Although he suffered greatly, Mihel survived the camp and returned to Verona after the war.
 He subsequently emigrated to Switzerland but returns to Verona every now and then.
 In March 2014 he was awarded the diplomi di Onorificenza dell’Ordine “Al Merito della Repubblica Italiana”.

-Prominent Nazis in Verona during the German occupation of Italy include a number of so-called schreibtischtäter – the ‘desk murderers’, who, with the stroke of a pen, condemned thousands to death.
-Men like Martin Sandberger, a former Einsatzgruppen commander in Russia, he took over the Gestapo in Verona in October 1943.
+Many prominent Nazis were based in Verona during the German occupation of Italy and worked from the Palazzo dell'INA, including a number of so-called schreibtischtäter – ‘desk murderers’, who, with the stroke of a pen, condemned thousands to death.
+Men like Martin Sandberger, a former Einsatzgruppen commander in Russia, who took over the Gestapo in Verona in October 1943.
 At Nuremberg he was found guilty of crimes against humanity.
-He was released in 1951.
-For decades he lived undisturbed in Germany.
-He died in a Stuttgart retirement home on 30 March 2010.
+He was released in 1951 and for decades he lived undisturbed in Germany.
+He died in a Stuttgart retirement home on 30 March 2010, taking the secrets of Palazzo dell'INA with him to his grave.